 However, your statement on acceptance of inheritance may be executed by any notary regardless of the place of permanent residence of deceased.
 When executed, such statement is submitted (personally, by courier, or by mail) to the notary, who will open the probate.

 Please note that the notary who opens a probate will subsequently issue the certificate of inheritance rights; you are not allowed to change the notary or transfer your case to another notary.
-In view of the mentioned above, we recommend you to chose a notary thoughtfully and in a responsible manner (if you have such opportunity) and apply to the specialist who you feel comfortable with.

 - Your passport and registration number of the taxpayer identification card (formerly known as individual taxpayer number);

 - Documents that confirm your relationship with the deceased: certificate of birth, certificate of marriage (which may be required if you have changed your surname);

 - Certificate issued by the House Maintenance Office and other organization, household register that confirms the permanent place of residence of the deceased.